11/09/2017 | Conductivity | 3 MINUTE READ

 Different applications require different levels of water purity.
 As an example, the electrical conductivity of drinking water will usually be less than 1 mS/cm.
 Meanwhile, the semiconductor and pharmaceutical industries require extremely pure water, with an even lower electrical conductivity value than drinking water.
 The conductivity of pure water used in such applications is typically less than 1 µS/cm.

-The table below gives conductivity values for some common solutions.
 You can read more about how conductivity is measured for one such solution, reverse osmosis (RO) water, on our blog.